rails/sprockets/guides/source_maps.md

 //# sourceMappingURL=
 ```

-For example a javascript file like applicaiton.js was being served from `public/assets/application.js` then it might have a map file in `public/assets/application.js.map`.
+For example a javascript file like appli caiton.js was being served from `public/assets/application.js` then it might have a map file in `public/assets/application.js.map`.
 In that case the comment could either be a full path

 ```js